Do I Need a Solicitor If I'm Getting Divorced?

 • If you are fully aware of your spouse’s financial situation

-Start comparing legal service providers for Divorce proceedings now.
+Start comparing legal service providers for divorce proceedings now.